pandas-dev/pandas/doc/source/indexing.rst

 **alignment**

 Furthermore, ``where`` aligns the input boolean condition (ndarray or DataFrame), such that partial selection with setting is possible.
-This is analagous to partial setting via ``.ix`` (but on the contents rather than the axis labels)
+This is analogous to partial setting via ``.ix`` (but on the contents rather than the axis labels)

 .. ipython:: python